 When I started this blog, back in June 2008, I had only imagined it would be seen by a few close friends and family, if that.
 Like most bloggers, I started the blog for myself.
 I wanted to record a journey and have it on file so I could look back at it in the future.
 Unfortunately, my “blogging” skills back then weren’t very good so I don’t think I did a good job at explaining the back story.
 Hopefully I can do that better for you today.

 I had always been a self-conscious child.
 I was chubby, I was short, I hated sport, I had big eyes and big cheeks.
-I was very dark skinned (woo, 1 win!) but I was NOT the cutest kid in my eyes and I grew to be a chubby pre-teen and teenager.
-My body was definitely something that annoyed me but it was not my biggest problem.
-In my eyes, my nose was hideous.
+I was very dark skinned (yay, 1 win!) but I was NOT the cutest kid in my opinion.
+I grew to be a chubby pre-teen and then an even chubbier teenager.
+My body was definitely something that annoyed me but it was not my biggest concern.
+In my eyes, my nose was target number one.
+It was hideous.
 I hated it.
 When I looked in a mirror or any glass with a strong enough reflection, I would just stare at my nose.
 I would spend hours staring in the mirror trying to work out how I could position my face in photos so that my nose didn’t look so ugly.
-I never quite worked it out so whenever I look back on photos before my rhinoplasty I just can’t help but look at that wonky thing in the middle of my face.
+I never quite worked it out so whenever I look back at photos from before my rhinoplasty I just notice that wonky thing in the middle of my face.

-I have always believed that if you don’t like something, change it, and it was time to apply this to my nose.
+I have always believed that if you don’t like something, change it, and it was time to apply that theory to my nose.

 Making The Decision

 In 2006 I started to really voice my disapproval of my nose.
-I had just turned 20 and I didn’t want to be one of those woman who wait until they are submitted to Extreme Makeover before something is done.
-I had known since I could walk that my mother had been through a rhinoplasty procedure, and even though her doctor didn’t do a great job, she was supportive of my decision to take some action.
+I had was soon to be my 20th birthday and I didn’t want to be one of those woman who wait until they are submitted to Extreme Makeover before something is done.
+I had known since I could walk that my mother had been through a rhinoplasty procedure, and even though her doctor didn’t do a great job she was supportive of my decision to take some action.
 It was then that I really made my decision to start researching rhinoplasty.

 I am the sort of person who likes to know as much about something as possible.
+I like to call it being an informed consumer.
 I will ask a million questions before ordering a meal I have never had before, so you can imagine the amount of questions I had about rhinoplasty.
-I started by Googling rhinoplasty (I know, I am a genius) and looking up as many reference sites as I could.
+I started by Googling ‘rhinoplasty’ and looking up as many reference sites as I could.
 I tried to find real stories of people who had actually had the surgery.
 I wanted a real life account of the process, not just a 2 sentence testimonial on how someone was glad they had the surgery.
 I looked up illustrations and diagrams of the procedure, and that helped me understand a lot.
 I was able to compile a list of my top 50 questions.
 Everything from how long the healing process would take through to when I could dye my hair again?
 To call me anal would be an understatement.

 Then I moved on to looking up doctors who specialised in rhinoplasty, mostly using the ASPS and CPSA websites because I wanted someone who was completely accredited and trustworthy.
 I compiled an Excel document of the doctors I wanted to book a consult with.
 There were 16.